StructuresComp/Helix_Bifurcation_Types/README.md

 ```bash
 catkin_make
 ```
-If a error about ``Unable to find either executable 'empy' or Python module 'em'...`` occurs.
+If an error about ``Unable to find either executable 'empy' or Python module 'em'...`` occurs.
 Compile the workspace with
 ```bash
 catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3
 ```